cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ## Generate a certificate

-In order to open an encrypted connection to Cloudpilot the server needs a self-signed certificate installed on the device running Cloudpiltot.
+In order to open an encrypted connection to CloudpilotEmu the server needs a self-signed certificate installed on the device running Cloudpiltot.

 This certificate can be generated directly by `cloudpilot-server` by running